linuxserver/docker-nano/README.md

 ```

 This should be a minimal amount of RPC access needed to run a local light wallet against this endpoint.
 If you plan on having your network users only run clientside light wallets (local blake2b block generation and block `process` call publishing) you should publically publish this port for access.

+To properly host a lite wallet you will likely want to use the https port for your proxy by specifying `-p 7076:3001` in your create command or compose file.
+We will generate self signed cert/key combo but you should add the ones associated with your domain.
+This will allow yours and other https hosted light wallets to hit your RPC endpoint clientside from the users web browser.

+Outside of potential https tunneling and actual object parsing (will remove duplicate keys) this is not a conventional API, it simply acts as a firewall and will send and return data just like a local RPC server would.

 **Our Proxy has not been audited by any security team and is provided as is, though we make the best effort to keep it simple and secure**